AyoCodess/Reiz-Tech-App-REACT/README.md

 3. Filter by countries oceania region
 4. filter countries by area size
 5. Pagination
+6. Filters options only appear if country exists.
-6. Error handling
+7. Error handling

-## My experience and considerations
+# My experience and considerations

-I had to spend some time thinking about the pagination implementation.
-I'm sure the pagination architecture could be improved with a little guidance from a more experienced dev.
+Overall, I had a great time building this application!
+However, the pagination implementation had me thinking, and I’m sure the architecture could be improved with a bit of guidance from a more experienced dev.

 I opted to avoid context API and chose to pop drill as the app is still relatively small.
-Context is generally not that efficient at this point in time.
-If we wanted to add a host of new filter options I would opt to use redux in that case.
+Context is generally not that efficient at this point.
+If we wanted to add a host of new filter options, I would opt to use redux.

 I created my own tooltip to explain the ascending/descending function.
-If filter options were to expand and if many of them needed explanations in the form of tooltips, I would opt to use this small package https://github.com/atomiks/tippyjs-react
+If filter options were to expand and if many of them needed explanations in the form of tooltips, I would opt to use this small package https://github.com/atomiks/tippyjs-react.

-Overall I had a great time building this application and hope it as satisfied the requirements of this task to a large degree.

 ## Live-link